khokao/diffusion-autoencoders/README.md

     --model_ckpt=$MODEL_CKPT
 ```

-## Classifier evaluation
+## Evaluating the Classifier
-You can evaluate the classifier by calculating accuracy and AUROC.
+The classifier can be evaluated by calculating its accuracy and AUROC.

 ```bash
 export PATH_TO_OUTPUT_DIR="output/hoge"